 Convex lens: A convex lens bulges outward and is thicker in the centre and narrower at the corners.
 As depicted below, a convex lens converges the light rays.
 As a result, convex lenses are called converging lenses.

 Concave lens: A concave lens bulges inward and is thinner in the centre and thicker at the borders.
-As seen in Figure below, such lenses diverge light rays.
+As seen in the Figure below, such lenses diverge light rays.

 A lens, whether convex or concave, has two spherical surfaces that form a sphere.
-The centres of these spheres are known as lens' centres of curvature, which are generally denoted by the letter C. Because there are two centres of curvature, we can refer to them as C1 and C2.
+The centres of these spheres are known as the lens's centres of curvature, which are generally denoted by the letter C. Because there are two centres of curvature, we can refer to them as C1 and C2.

 The principal axis of a lens is an imaginary straight line that passes across its two centres of curvature, as shown in Figure (a).